 Kampot is a foodie town, and that holds true even after most restaurants close — usually around 10 p.m.
-But fewer options and your current state of inebriation should not deter you from venturing out to satisfy those midnight munchies — particularly if it’s earlier than 1 a.m. )After that hour your options become rather grim and you’ll find yourself stumbling around to the handful of bars still open begging for a packet of Kampot crisps.)
-If it’s nighttime and you’re hungry, I’ve put together of the best late-night eats in Kampot.
+But fewer options and your current state of inebriation should not deter you from venturing out to satisfy those midnight munchies — particularly if it’s earlier than 1 a.m.
+(After that hour your options become rather grim and you’ll find yourself stumbling around to the handful of bars still open begging for a packet of Kampot crisps.)
+If it’s nighttime and you’re hungry, I’ve put together a list of the best late-night eats in Kampot.

 Pop-Up Food Truck

 The unique Pop-Up Kampot food truck sets up shop on the eastern edge of the Old Market near the start of the park.
 The truck takes advantage of their position and also ‘pops-up’ a whole outdoor seating area right in the middle of the city frequented by both tourists and expats on a nightly basis.

 A German man and his Khmer wife run the show and serve a mixture of Western and Khmer food with a large emphasis on traditional German dishes.
 Few things pair better with cheap beer than a Nuremberg Sausage with Potato Salad, Beef Ragout with Spätzel, or a Frikadelle Meatball with homemade bread.
 The dishes range from $1.50 for a hot dog to about $3 for one of the German specialties.

 Open Monday to Saturday, 5 p.m. til 12:30 a.m.

 Corner of South Old Market Street and Park, Kampot

 Bobor: Khmer rice soup with chicken